Jamie-Millsip/cambio-website/README.md

   - make animations edit zIndex of card-row-container to make the animated card always appear above the other cards
+  - currently has bug where if 2 incorrect cards are flipped at the same time, it does not correctly animate draw pile card entering players' hands
+    - to fix, I will create flag isAnimating, and only allow animations to play when is animating is false (will make pending animations wait until animation is over)

 - finish implementing endGame screen